henrykhoanguyen/german_football/README.md

 ## Files Info
 **1. csv2json.js**
   - to parse csv files in data folder into json files.

 **2. getTeams.js**
   - to get teams and teams' information from specific season in selected json filed.
-Then, it will push to mongodb **3. seeder.js**
+Then, it will push to mongodb.

+**3. seeder.js**
   -

 **4. server.js**
   -